voxmedia/pixelpunch/README.md

 Copyright (c) 2014, Vox Media, Inc.
 All rights reserved.

 We're sharing this project in the hope that the methods and tactics here may be useful to others.
-That said, you may not republish this work Learn from it and use it to build your own.
+That said, you may not republish this work.
+Learn from it and use it to build your own.